+Based on the Definition \ref{def: root cause}, the idea of localizing the root cause features is to examine the exogenous variables of all features.
+If an exogenous variable $u_i$ does not follow the regular distribution $P(u_i)$ learned from the normal data, the exogenous variable should be the root cause of an anomaly that receives the external intervention.
+In this way, even if a feature is abnormal, as long as its exogenous variable follows a similar distribution as the normal data, we treat it as a non-root cause feature and attribute the abnormal behavior to be propagated from its parents.

-The challenge in solving Eq.~\eqref{eq:problem} is how to compute counterfactual instance $\x(\theta)$ and solve $\theta$ as a solving continuous optimization problem.
-We address this challenge by leveraging the causal graph autoencoder for implementing interventional and counterfactual inference in SCMs \cite{louizos2017causal,yu2019dag,sanchez2022vaca}.
-In general, a causal graph autoencoder contains an encoder that maps the features to a hidden exogenous representation, i.e., $\z = \E(\x)$, as well as a decoder that maps the hidden exogenous representation back to the feature space, i.e., $\x = \D(\z)$.
-The decoder and encoder are usually implemented as graph neural networks as all computations must follow the structural equation architecture specified by the SCM.
-For each feature $x_i\in \x$, the purpose of $z_i\in \z$ is to capture all the information of $x_i$ that cannot be explained by its parents.
-Thus, $z_i$ plays a similar role to $u_i$, which implies that the Abduction-Action-Prediction process can also be conducted by using the causal graph autoencoder.
-Specifically, under the assumption of additive noise models, the computation of the counterfactual instance $\x(\theta)$ in Eq.~\eqref{eq:xi} can be implemented as
+To this end, we leverage VACA to learn the distribution of the exogenous variable.
+As mentioned earlier, VACA contains an encoder that maps the features to a hidden exogenous representation, i.e., $\z \sim q_{\xi}(\z| \x, A)$, as well as a decoder that maps the hidden exogenous representation back to the feature space, i.e., $\x \sim p_{\zeta}(\x|\z, A)$.
+The decoder and encoder are implemented as graph neural networks, and all computations follow the structural equation specified by the SCM.
+For each feature $x_i\in \x$, the purpose of $z_i\in \z$ is to capture the information of $x_i$ that cannot be explained by its parents.
+Thus, $z_i$ plays a similar role to $u_i$, which implies that we can examine the distribution of $\z$ to localize the root causes.